 Then one of them, when he saw that he was healed, turned back, praising God with a loud voice; and he fell on his face at Jesus’ feet, giving him thanks.
 Now he was a Samaritan.
 Then Jesus answered, “Were not ten cleansed?
 Where are the nine?
 Was no one found to return and give praise to God except this foreigner?”
 And he said to him, “Rise and go your way; your faith has made you well.”
 (Luke 17:15-19)

-The disappointment expressed by Jesus toward the neglectful nine who didn't return reveals the contrast between God’s rightful expectation of gratitude for His gifts and our false expectation of being rewarded for mere dutiful obedience.
-Instead of a grateful heart that recognizes it has received what it has not earned, this kind of dutiful heart we see in the nine says, “I did what I was supposed to do so I got what I was supposed to get.”
+The disappointment expressed by Jesus toward the neglectful nine who didn't return reveals the contrast between God’s rightful expectation of gratitude for his good gifts and our false expectation of being rewarded for mere dutiful obedience.
+Instead of a grateful heart that recognizes it has received what it has not earned, this kind of dutiful heart we see in the nine says, “I did what I was supposed to do and so I got what I was supposed to get.”